LazyDuchess/TS2-Extender/README.md

 * Fixes the game's random number generator, solving Firstborn Syndrome and other random number quirks.
 * Restores removed Lua functionality for modders.

-For borderless to work, the game must be set to launch windowed.
-You can do this by typing "-w" into your game's launch parameters via the platform you own/run the game on.
+A "Sims2.ini" file is provided that should be placed in TSBin in order for borderless to work.
+This file should be removed if you wish to play normal fullscreen, as it's there to make the game launch windowed.

 ## Installation